 A will is essential at every stage of your life.
-Your living will sets the parameters for medical intervention if you should become incapacitated.
+Your Advance Help Care Directives sets the parameters for medical intervention if you should become incapacitated.
 This ensures that your wishes will be honored when you are most vulnerable.

 Your last will and testament provides the opportunity to distribute your property, establish care for your children, and otherwise express your wishes upon your death.
 A will is necessary if you intend to leave property to a person or entity other than a blood relative — such as a domestic partner, a friend, or a charity.
 If you die without a will, it is the court that determines how your property is to be distributed, who will care for your children, and even what happens to your pets.
 Without a will, it's possible that the courts will make decisions that might not reflect your desires.
 We draft valid wills to ensure that your intentions are honored.